DataNeel/webgl_jfa/notes.md

 * dial in pebbles and negative space

-* adapting to a different aspect ratio (involves handling dimensions in the shader)

-* smoothing out some edges (they’re literally bumpy, and I have some hypotheses as to why)
+* graph in function and retry if it sucks

 * Handling more variables (dimensions, width, density, etc)